opentripplanner/OpenTripPlanner/docs/Product-Overview.md

 ## What exactly is OTP?

-The most commonly used OpenTripPlanner component is a server-side Java application that is primarily designed to input map, transit service, and other mobility data sets, receive user origins and destinations, and expose API endpoints that return trip plans to other applications along with
-vector map tiles, stop departures, and other rider information.
+The most commonly used OpenTripPlanner component is a server-side Java application that is primarily designed to interpret and combine map, transit service, and other mobility data sets, providing API endpoints that receive user origins and destinations and return trip plans to other applications along with vector map tiles, stop departures, and other rider information.

 In other words, OTP is a backend application that can work with other frontend user interfaces.
-OTP works with your website, mobile app, physical signage or other applications in order to provide relevant customer information and a meaningful trip plan to riders.
+OTP works with your website, mobile app, physical signage or other applications in order to provide relevant customer information and meaningful trip plans to riders.

 There's no official OTP user interface, although the OpenTripPlanner ecosystem includes several user interface projects (for example ['Digitransit'] (https://github.com/HSLdevcom/digitransit-ui) and ['OTP-react-redux'] (https://github.com/opentripplanner/otp-react-redux).